CLAS 205 B: Bioscientific Vocabulary Building From Latin and Greek

 Catalog Description:

-Designed to help the student master the scientific vocabulary of his or her particular field by a study of the Latin and Greek roots that are used to create the majority of scientific terms.
-No auditors.
+Designed to help students master the scientific vocabulary of their particular field by a study of the Latin and Greek roots that are used to create the majority of scientific terms.
 Knowledge of Latin or Greek is not required.
 Offered: AWSpS.

 Arts and Humanities (A&H)